taidalog/Fermata/README.md

     Contains helper functions for working with values of type array.
 - Bool
     Contains helper functions for working with values of type bool.
+- Bound
+    Contains helper functions for working with values of number types such as int or float, and lower and upper bounds.
 - List
     Contains helper functions for working with values of type list.
 - RadixConversion